 By the mid-1940s, anti-TB antibiotics were already on the market and these sanatoriums were no longer necessary.
 The imposing ensemble of buildings, surrounded by a picturesque lake and lush forest, would be used as a Soviet military hospital from 1945 to 1995.
 When the Soviets left it behind in 1995, the brick buildings were already in disrepair.
 They continued to decay over the years, only disturbed by vandals and thieves.

-While many artefacts and scrap materials have been hauled away by looters who have visited the site over the years, you can still find many original furnishings there, such as ceramics from Gildenhall, and a coffin elevator.
+While many artifacts and scrap materials have been hauled away by looters who have visited the site over the years, you can still find many original furnishings there, such as ceramics from Gildenhall, and a coffin elevator.
 There’s also old clinic furniture from the Soviet military hospital that can be found in several of the buildings.

 The complex is a sought-after location for photographers and filmmakers alike.
 Beyond the regular run-of-the-mill influencers, at least two major motion pictures have used the location as a set.
 Although the film was about the sanatorium in Beelitz, much of the award-winning German film, Heilstätte, was filmed here.
 Likely more familiar to international audiences, Heilstätte Grabowsee, many scenes from George Clooney’s Monuments Men were also shot here.